May 21, 2025

 Main Benefits:

-The Bridger is Oboz's best overall hiking boot.
-Made with nubuck leather, it's a durable boot with significant cushioning and support, thanks to its upmarket O-Fit insoles, soft EVA foam midsoles, a sturdy TPU chassis, and sturdy, aggressive outsoles.
+I've personally hiked more than 2,000 miles in the Bridger—the best Oboz hiking boot.
+Made with nubuck leather, it's a sturdy boot with significant cushioning and support, thanks to its upmarket O-Fit insoles, soft EVA foam midsoles, a sturdy TPU chassis, and sturdy, aggressive outsoles.
 Those outsoles dig into scree, snow, and mud and also provide great downhill traction, thanks to their deep heel brakes and deep, multi-directional lugs.
-It's got average weight for a mid-duty hiking boot but beats most of its competitors in terms of comfort and durability.
-This is one of the best mid-duty boots for backpackers and day hikers who prefer steeper trails and moderate to difficult terrain.
-It's also the most durable hiking boot I've owned!
+It's average weight for a mid-duty hiking boot but beats most of its competitors in terms of comfort and durability.
+This is one of the best mid-duty boots for people who want one boot that's good for both day hikes and backpacking trips.

 Main Benefits: